hlxwell/binance-spread-exporter/README.md

 ## TODO

-1. Test code for Depth, Ticker.
-2. API auto failure over.
+1. API auto failure over.

 ## API is used